henryroach/TDD-practice/README.md

 > _Note that Roman numerals are not defined for zero or negative numbers!_

-## Project setup

-- Create the project from scratch using a suitable package and builder tool (maven/gradle/npm/yarn).
-- Remember to include test tools and get a sanity test working as soon as possible.

 ## The solution

 Build a small utility that can convert Arabic numbers to Roman numerals.
 Develop the solution by using a [TDD](https://www.codecademy.com/articles/tdd-red-green-refactor) style.